 Many ordinary recipes can be adapted by using your milk alternative.
-Use a milk and soya free margarine instead of butter and milk alternatives in place of milk.
-Try making up batches of milk and soya free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.
+Use a milk free margarine instead of butter, milk alternatives in place of milk, and soya/vegan cheese in place of ordinary cheese.
+Try making up batches of milk free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.